ozgurturkiye/skills-github-pages/index.md

 ---
-title: Welcome to my blog!
+title: Welcome to Özgür's blog!
 ---

+# Hello World

+This is the content!